 Further information on 2025's NRW theme ‘Bridging Now to Next’, is available from Reconciliation Australia.

-This event is supported by our Principal Sponsor We Create Print Deliver and Major Sponsors ASC, Adelaide University, Department for Education, and Flinders University.
+This event is supported by our Principal Sponsor We Create Print Deliver and Major Sponsors ASC Pty Ltd., Adelaide University, Department for Education, and Department for Child Protection.
 We are grateful for all of our event sponsors whom this event would not be possible without.

 Reconciliation SA is delighted to welcome back the 100% Aboriginal owned and operated We Create Print Deliver as its Principal Sponsor.
 We Create Print Deliver is a one point campaign deployment agency for advertising, design, print, marketing and business services.
 Founded and led by CEO Pat Caruso, a descendant of Stolen Generations and proud Eastern Arrernte and southern Italian man, Pat’s connection to Country and Community was disrupted by his mother’s removal in Alice Springs in the mid 1950’s.
 Pat has spent over 20 years reconnecting and working in his Culture and in that time has also become a sought after First Nations artist.